abadillo/_files_/Arch/conky/install.md

     * https://www.dafont.com/vermin-vibes-1989.font
     * https://managore.itch.io/m6x11

-2. Put the content of this folder on ~/.config/conky/
+2. Put the content of this repository on ~/.config/conky/

 3. Make a login script with the following: